jojonicho/jojonicho.github.io/index.md

 `May 2020`
 **Data Mining, JOINTS 2020**. _Universitas Gadjah Mada_.
 Team name: ZephyrOne [preliminaries](https://www.kaggle.com/c/datmin-joints-2020/leaderboard).

-- Learned how to write a journal/paper through mentorship by one Traveloka's Data Science Intern.
+- Learned how to write a journal/paper through mentorship by one of Traveloka's Data Science Intern.

 ## Skills